Three-Legged Deer Tangled in Christmas Lights Gets Help From Humans

-The Oregon Department of Fish and Wildlife became a holiday hero after helping an unusual deer that was having a Grinch-level bad experience with Christmas lights.
+The Oregon Department of Fish and Wildlife emerged a holiday hero after helping an unusual deer that faced a Grinch-level experience with Christmas lights.

 The buck lives in Dallas, Oregon, and has been nicknamed Tripod because it has only three legs.
-Recently, it needed an assist from the wildlife officials after getting a string of lights tangled in its antlers.
+Recently, it needed help from wildlife officials after getting a string of lights tangled in its antlers.
 "ODFW darted it and removed the lights," the agency tweeted this week.

 The buck's predicament wasn't an isolated incident.
 In November, ODFW officials assisted a different deer with the same problem.